Jisha-ji/Module-5B/NumPy Program: Find Indices Where Elements in Array x are Greater Than or Equal to Corresponding Elements in Array y.md

-# # NumPy Program: Find Indices Where Elements in Array x are Greater Than or Equal to Corresponding Elements in Array y
+# NumPy Program: Find Indices Where Elements in Array x are Greater Than or Equal to Corresponding Elements in Array y
+### NAME : Jisha Bossne SJ
+### REG NO : 212224230106
 ## 🎯 Aim
 To write a Python program using **NumPy** that finds the indices where elements in array `x` are greater than or equal to their corresponding elements in array `y`.